anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Some of the best lessons we ever learn are learned from past mistakes.
-The error of the past is the wisdom and success of the future.
+Quote: We are not animals.
+We are not a product of what has happened to us in our past.
+We have the power of choice.

-By: Dale Turner
+By: Stephen Covey